Digital-Diviners-Guild/.github/profile/README.md

 ### Getting Started
 - Installation Guide: Follow our step-by-step guide [Link to Installation Guide] to start your tabletop adventure in Gielinor.
+- Support Us: As a fan-made project, we thrive on community support.
+Consider [buying us a coffee](https://paypal.me/DigitalDivinersGuild) or contributing to keep the project alive and well.

+### Contact Us
+For questions, feedback, or ideas, reach out to us at digitaldivinersguild@gmail.com, or utilize github issues.

 Thank you for joining us on this adventure.
 Together, we're creating new ways to experience the beloved world of RuneScape on the tabletop.